Ashutosh27ind/Data_Deciphers---Unilever-Sales-EQ-Data-Science-POC-Use-Case---Deep-Tech-Machine-Learning/README.md

 **Results:** In the first part, we could successfully predict the sales and identified the major drivers.
 In total, three algorithms were attempted: Linear Regression (OLS), ElasticNet and XGBoost.
 Models from all the three landed up with same top seven features.
 By considering the majority vote, the top three drivers are: 1) Median_Rainfall, 2) Social_Search_Impressions and 3) pct_PromoMarketDollars_Category.
 As far the accuracy is concerned, the XGBoost regressor outperforms the other two, with an accuracy of 0.99.
 As expected, the larger data (data-1) leads to a model with more accurate forecasting capability.
 The ARIMA based model, here, forecasted with a MAPE of 26.3445.
 On the other hand, the model with smaller data (data-3) was found to be bit overfitted and projected sales with a MAPE of 44.2956.

-**Our Learnings:** Forecasting was completely new to the ‘Data_Deciphers’ and we were successfully able to cross this bottleneck.
+**Project Learnings:** Forecasting was completely new to the ‘Data_Deciphers’ and we were successfully able to cross this bottleneck.
 This hackathon surely elevated our confidence level as well as it improved our team working ability.